Workday/warp-core/gh-pages-src/content/contents/getting_started_java.md

 Warp-core allows users to instrument and persist measurements collected for their tests.
 The primary key warp-core uses to identify individual tests is a fully qualified test method signature.
 We refer to this as a "TestId".
+To get started, add warp-core to your dependencies and ensure your build has a JUnit engine on the test runtime classpath:

+build.gradle:
+{{< highlight groovy "linenos=,style=perldoc">}}
+apply plugin: 'scala'
+sourceCompatibility = 1.8

+repositories {
+    mavenCentral()
+}

+dependencies {
+    testImplementation 'com.workday.warp:warp-core_2.12:5.0.1'
+	testRuntimeOnly "org.junit.jupiter:junit-jupiter-engine:5.7.0"
+	testRuntimeOnly("org.junit.vintage:junit-vintage-engine:5.7.0") {
+		because 'allows JUnit 3 and JUnit 4 tests to run'
+	}
+}

+test {
+	testLogging {
+		events 'started', 'passed'
+		showStandardStreams = true
+	}

+	useJUnitPlatform()
+}
+{{< /highlight >}}

 Warp-core is implemented using the JUnit5 extension model.
 Existing JUnit tests can be annotated to repeatedly execute or record telemetry.
+By default, warp-core will record test data in an-memory H2 database.
+For more information on configuring database credentials and other properties, see the section on runtime configuration [here]({{< relref "runtime_configuration.md" >}} "runtime configuration")
 The most basic example is a plain JUnit test annotated with "@WarpTest":

 Java: